natsuhiko/rasqual/README.md

         ...
 FORMAT    ...
 Sample_i     ...
         ...
 GT:DS:AS  ...
 0|1:1.1:1,10 ...

-4. **Imputation quality scoare** (R squre value)
+4. **Imputation quality scoare** (R squre value; RSQ)

-    Imputation methods often provid a quality score for each SNP locus that approximates squared correlation between true and observed genotypes (*e.g.*, R^2 from MaCH or Beagle; I^2 from IMPUTE2 ).
+    Imputation methods often provid a quality score for each SNP locus that approximates squared correlation between true and observed genotypes (*e.g.*, *R*^2 from MaCH or Beagle; *I*^2 from IMPUTE2 ).
 RASQUAL can convert the score into genotyping error rate to handle uncertainly:

         ...
 INFO            FORMAT ...
 Sample_i ...
         ... ...;RSQ=0.9;...
 GL:AS  ...
 0|1:1,10 ...

+We strongly recommend to use AP for QTL mapping.
+If there are multiple subfield of AP, GL, DS, AP is prioritized than GL and DS and GL is prioritized than DS.
+If you want to prioritize RSQ, you need to specify (-z) option for RASQUAL (see above example).